ssddanbrown/inlets/README.md

 ### Who is behind this project?

 inlets is brought to you by [Alex Ellis](https://twitter.com/alexellisuk), the founder of [OpenFaaS](https://github.com/openfaas/faas/).

-The goal of OpenFaaS is to Make Serverless Functions Simple for developers.
+> The mission of [OpenFaaS](https://github.com/openfaas/faas/) is to Make Serverless Functions Simple for developers.
 With OpenFaaS you can package any code, binary or microservice into a Serverless Function and deploy to Kubernetes or Docker Swarm without repetitive boiler-plate coding or complex YAML files.
+OpenFaaS has over 15.5k GitHub stars, 180 contributors and a growing end-user community.

 ### Goals

-Initial goals:
+#### Initial goals:

 * automatically create endpoints on exit-node based upon client definitions
   * multiplex sites on same port through use of DNS / host entries